Complete one course from the following lists below. Students intending on taking pre-calculus or calculus should refer to the placement guidelines.

 |Column A||AND Column B|

-Complete one Thematic AND one Global Pathway by selecting courses from the list of approved topics.
+Complete one Thematic AND one Global Pathway from the list of approved topics.

-Students complete one course from each course list within a topic.
-Thus, each Pathway must include at least 9 credits or 3 courses.
-Some topics in the Language and Culture track may only include 2 courses to satisfy the 9 credit requirement.
+For the Global and Thematic Pathways, complete one course from each list within the chosen Topic.
+Each Pathway must include at least 9 credits or 3 courses.
+If a language is elected for the Global Pathway, some topics may only include 2 courses to satisfy the 9 credit requirement.

-Except for those in the Language and Culture track, each Pathway course must be from at least 2 different subjects.
+Except for the language Topics in the Global Pathway, each Pathway must include courses from at least 2 different subjects.
 For example, all 3 Thematic Pathway courses may not be from Psychology (course subject: PSY).